CP1401/Practicals/prac_06/README.md

 According to [cancer.org](https://www.cancer.org/cancer/cancer-causes/diet-physical-activity/body-weight-and-cancer-risk/adult-bmi.html):
 > BMI is used to broadly define different weight groups in adults 20 years old or older.
 The same groups apply to both men and women.

-BMI can be calculated by the formula:
+BMI (Body Mass Index) can be calculated by the formula:

 ```
 weight in kg / (height in m ** 2)